- St. Stephen’s Certificate

 Option to pursue Master’s thesis

-The directed-praxis courses are offered in the spring semester of each year (Units II, IV, and VI).
-They will include a proposal submitted for approval to the relevant Faculty member and the Praxis Mentor; the directed Praxis itself; and a Praxis paper with supporting detail.
+The directed-project courses are offered in the spring semester of each year (Units II, IV).
+They will include a proposal submitted for approval to the relevant Faculty member and the Projects Director; the directed Project itself; and a Project paper with supporting detail.

 Students who successfully complete the required coursework, and who hold a Bachelor’s degree, may choose to pursue a Master’s thesis during the final semester of their third year, leading to the degree of M.Th. in Applied Orthodox Theology.
 Students who do not wish to pursue the Master’s degree will receive the St. Stephen’s Certificate in Orthodox Theology.